Vedic Mantra chanting gets a new voice in India

 The unusual stance is in line with the principles of Gayatri Pariwar founder Pandit Sriram Sharma Acharya, the anniversary of whose birth is being celebrated, group leaders said.

-"Throughout his life Acharya worked tirelessly toward extending equal rights to women," said Pranav Pandya, who heads the All World Gayatri Pariwar.
+"Throughout his life Acharya worked tirelessly towards extending equal rights to women," said Pranav Pandya, who heads the All World Gayatri Pariwar.

 "This mantra chanting by women in front of the public is a manifestation of that principle."